Junius Coston

-Junius Coston (born November 5, 1983) is an American former professional football guard.
+Junius Coston (born November 5, 1983) is an American former professional football player who was a guard in the National Football League (NFL) and Canadian Football League (CFL).
 He was selected 143rd overall by the Green Bay Packers in the fifth round of the 2005 NFL draft.
-He played high school football at Needham B. Broughton High School and college football at North Carolina A&T.
+He played high school football at Needham B. Broughton High School and college football for the North Carolina A&T Aggies.

 Coston was also a member of the Oakland Raiders, Detroit Lions, Omaha Nighthawks, and Edmonton Eskimos.